-There is \$47,379.10 in the reserve fund at the time of the study with regular contributions of \$16.67 per home per month being made to the capital repair and replacement reserves.
+There is \$100,097.09 in the reserve fund at the time of the study with regular contributions of \$1,500 per month being made to the capital repair and replacement reserves.
+This is significantly less than our recommendation from 2016.
 Based on our evaluation, the current level of funding of the reserve for the common areas is not adequate, and a funding increase is recommended.
 A more detailed analysis of the reserve funds has been provided in Appendix A.